hallez/hrz-website/content/_index.md

 affect [memory performance in college students and healthy elderly individuals](https://s3.amazonaws.com/hrz-website/posters/CogAging2012_FINAL.pdf).

-I endeavor to prioritize womxn, Black, and other underrepresented minoritized folx in my mentoring.
+I endeavor to prioritize womxn, Black, and other underrepresented minoritized folks in my mentoring.
 Please get in touch if I can provide support (e.g., tips on applying to grad school, reviewing CVs, etc.).
 There is also a list of some resources and readings that I am continually using to educate myself [here](/resources) including